Why did you become a donor?

 *Source: ‘Immigrant groups and donor registration’, a survey by TNS NIPO/Veldkamp, November 2010.
 A survey of 500 recent immigrants to the Netherlands.

 - How does organ donation work exactly?
-See the short film here.
+Watch this short video.

-- Do you want to register?
-Go straight to the Donorregister (Donor Register).
+- Would you like to register?
+Go straight to the Dutch Donor Register website.

 Are you still considering registering?
 Watch one of the short films below and hear what others have to say about organ donation: